TimoGuy/BTZC_game_engine/Hawsoo_devnotes.md

+- [ ] Achieve feature parity as before.
+    - [ ] Player character
+        - [ ] Input getting system.
+        - [ ] Char-con collide-n-slide algorithm system.
+    - [ ] Animator editor.
+        - [ ] Umm, whatever is needed here.

-- [ ]
+- [ ] Now do the thing I initially wanted to do but couldn't
     - [ ] Create script for character controller movement but without the input from player.
-    - [ ] Perhaps this could just be a script that sends its data to another script?
+        - [ ] ~~Perhaps this could just be a script that sends its data to another script?
 Maybe there could be a connections type thing?
-Mmmmm maybe provide a `on_start()` func for scripts where they could get the script that they need to send to and stuff?
+Mmmmm maybe provide a `on_start()` func for scripts where they could get the script that they need to send to and stuff?~~
+            - This all got solved with the script to ECS overhaul.
 >-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-=-